-- 1. In your robot program, select the place or node where you wish to add a Direction command. - 2.
+- In your robot program, select the place or node where you wish to add a Direction command. - 2.
 Under Basic, tap Direction to add a linear movement to your Program Tree. - 3.
 In the Direction field, under Feature, define the linear movement. - a.
-Select if you use the shared feature Use shared feature or the Base/Tool or write the Direction vector manually c.
+Select if you use the shared feature Use shared feature or write the Direction vector manually c.
 Select Shared parameters or define the tool speed and acceleration.